ZihanGuo1204/worth-it-or-not/README.md

 Goals:

-• Discover useful products
+- Discover useful products
-• Avoid unnecessary purchases
+- Avoid unnecessary purchases

 ---

 # User Stories

-## User Story 1 — Browse Posts
+## User Story 1 — Browse Posts (with Pagination)

 As a student,
 I want to browse purchase reflections,
-So that I can learn from others' experiences.
+So that I can learn from others’ experiences.

 Implementation:

-API

-GET /api/posts

-Page
+- API: `GET /api/posts`

-Home
+- Page: Home

----
+- Includes:
+  - Pagination (page / pageSize)
+  - Refresh button to reload
+  - Click a post card to open a detail modal

-## User Story 2 — Submit Purchase Reflection
+## User Story 2 — Submit Purchase Reflection (with Image Upload)

 As a student,
 I want to submit my purchase experience,